 Try Some Dairy-Free Recipes

 Why are more people eliminating dairy from their diet?
 Aside from lactose intolerance and animal welfare concerns, the dairy industry has a significant carbon footprint.
-Manufacturers are addressing consumer concerns about diary by offering a wide variety of plant-based milk alternatives.
+Manufacturers are addressing consumer concerns about dairy by offering a wide variety of plant-based milk alternatives.

 Recipe: Rosemary Mashed Root Vegetables